yiisoft/yii2/docs/guide-zh-CN/concept-di-container.md

 // Will create DocumentReader object with its dependencies as described in the config
 ```

-> 提示：Container may be configured in declarative style using application configuration since version 2.0.11.
+> Tip: Container may be configured in declarative style using application configuration since version 2.0.11.
 Check out the [Application Configurations](concept-configurations.md#application-configurations) subsection of
 the [Configurations](concept-configurations.md) guide article.